Nike-Inc/wingtips/wingtips-apache-http-client/README.md

 For further details on these classes please see their javadocs.

 For general Wingtips information please see the [base project README.md](../README.md).

+## NOTE - `org.apache.httpcomponents:httpclient` dependency required at runtime

+This module does not export any transitive Apache HttpClient dependencies to prevent version conflicts with whatever environment your project is running in.

+This should not affect most users since this library is likely to be used in an environment where the `httpclient` dependency is already on the classpath at runtime, however if you receive class-not-found errors related to classes found in `httpclient` then you'll need to pull the `org.apache.httpcomponents:httpclient` dependency into your project.
+Library authors who wish to build on functionality in this module might need to do this.

+This module was built using version `4.4.1` of `httpclient`, but other versions of Apache HttpClient should work fine, both older and newer.